|

 the losses on both sides were considerable, Lee, having fewer soldiers to begin

+with, was now returning to Virginia with his numbers greatly depleted.
 With fewer men than the Union, Lee did mount a fine offensive

 the following spring.
 Using only 60,000 men, he took on the Union army under